Skip to content

 The neoclassical Piano Concerto No. 1 by Lukas Foss (1922-2009), recorded by Pacific Symphony, Carl St.Clair, conductor and Jon Nakamatsu, piano.
 Released 2001.
 The piece was first written as a clarinet concerto when Foss was 17.
 He made this version

-pacificsymphony August 29, 2018August 30, 2018 classical music, Video No Comments Read more
+pacificsymphony August 29, 2018August 30, 2018 Classical Music, Video No Comments Read more

 Bernstein@100: Nielsen’s Symphony No. 3

-Leonard Bernstein conducts the Royal Danish Orchestra in the Symphony No. 3, “Sinfonia Espansiva,” by Carl Nielsen.
+https://youtu.be/2qCCU5EJM5s Leonard Bernstein conducts the Royal Danish Orchestra in the Symphony No. 3, “Sinfonia Espansiva,” by Carl Nielsen.

-pacificsymphony August 25, 2018August 24, 2018 classical music, Video 1 Comment Read more
+pacificsymphony August 25, 2018August 24, 2018 Classical Music, Video 1 Comment Read more

 For George Walker, 1922-2018